hertie-data-science-lab/ds01-infra/TODO/_TODO.md

     - [x] enforcing max runtime limits
     - [x] cleaning up stopped containers (GPU hold limit)
 - [x] update design so that resource allocation happens at `container start / run` not `container create` DECIDED AGAINST THIS - EITHER DO BY IMMPLEMENTING SLURM OR LEAVE AS IS
+- [ ] MAKE IT POSSIBLE FOR USERS TO CREATE CONTAINERS WHICH HAVE MULTIPLE PHYSICAL GPUs / MIG INSTANCES EXPOSED TO THE CONTAINER.
+   - e.g. maybe a user wants to use an larger open source LLM that requires memory / compute for more than one MIG instance.
+   - IF their user cgroup limits allow (`max_mig_instances`), they should be able to request additional mig instances / GPUs be exposed to their container.
+   - `max_mig_instances` applies to each container; of which they can only have `max_containers_per_user` (e.g. if they have `max_mig_instances`:2 and `max_containers_per_user`:2 they should be able to run 2 containers, each with 2 mig-insrtances)
+   - it should be possible to have multiple MIG instances across different physical GPUs (? maybe at a future insgtance we will use an allocation algo that prioritises intra-GPU MIGs, but for now it's fine to distribute them)
+   - we will need to expose this in `container create` (both when run as a script, and by inserting a new decision point into the interactive GUI after choice of GPU mode).
+   - the decision point in the interactive GUI should default to 1 MIG instance (recommended), but also offer users choice of more if needed (with more explanation in --guided)
+   - docker resource allocation system should be robust to multiple MIGs/GPUs being allocated to a single container (so the container labels need to be able to hold records of multiple MIGs/GPUs)

     # Robustness Checks
     - [ ] test for local / admin / student / researcher users